Bundles of metric structures as left ultrafunctors: The inverse functor from bundles to left ultrafunctors

-On the other hand, let $(b_i)$ be a net of elements in $E_x$ that converges to $b$ in the topology of $E$, we need to show that $(b_i)$ converges to $b$ in metric topology, to do so consider the net $(b_i,b) \in E \times_{X} E$, this net converges to $(b,b)$ which satisfy $d(b,b)=0$, by upper semi-continuity of the distance, for every $\epsilon > 0$, there exists a neighbourhood $W$ in $E \times_{X} E$ and some $i_0$ such that every two points in the same fibre in $W$ have distance $\leq \epsilon$, and such that for any $i \succ i_0$ $(b_i,b) \in W$, thus $(b_i)$ converges to $b$ in metric topology.
-So both topologies on $E_x$ agree.
-The proof in the last paragraph is inspired by a similar one in \cite{fell1969extension}. \end{proof}
+On the other hand, let $(b_{i})$ be a net of elements in $E_{x}$ that converges to $b$ in the topology of $E$, we need to show that $(b_{i})$ converges to $b$ in metric topology.
+To do so, consider the net $(b_{i},b) \in E \times _{X} E$, this net converges to $(b,b)$ which satisfy $d(b,b)=0$.
+By upper semi-continuity of the distance, for every $\epsilon > 0$, there exists a neighbourhood $W$ in $E \times _{X} E$ and some $i_{0}$ such that every two points in the same fibre in $W$ have distance $\leq \epsilon $, and such that for any $i \succ i_{0}$, $(b_{i},b) \in W$, thus $(b_{i})$ converges to $b$ in the metric topology.
+So both topologies on $E_{x}$ agree.
+This proof is inspired by a similar one in \cite[proposition 1.3]{fell1969extension} or \cite[proposition 13.11]{fell1988representations}. \end{proof}

-\subsubsection{Another construction of the left-ultrastructure of $\ca{R}(E)$}
+\subsubsection{Another construction of the left-ultrastructure of $\mathcal{R}(E)$}

+We give another construction of the left ultrastructure of $\mathcal{R}(E)$ for a bundle $E$, that works only when the bundle $E$ has enough cross-sections.